Rules of Court

 - Case Bond (100%)

 - The full amount of the bond set by the Court must be paid by cash.
-At the completion of the case, the full amount of the bond posted will be refunded
+At the completion of the case, the full amount of the bond posted will be refunded in full (by check) to the person who is named as the bailor.
+If you are posting bond for someone, you must decide whose name the receipt will reflect.
+As a bailor, you will be asked for your complete name, address and phone number.

 - Appearance Bond (10%)

 - The amount of bond required to be posted is 10% of the total bond.
 (If bond is set at $5,000, the required cash deposit would be $500.)
-At the
+At the completion of the case the amount refunded is 10% less than the amount posted.
+(If the amount posted was $500, the Court will keep $50 and the refund check will be $450).

 - Own Recognizance

 - An O.R.
-Bond requires the defendant to sign a form indicating that they will appear in Court at each subsequent Court appearance until the case is
+Bond requires the defendant to sign a form indicating that they will appear in Court at each subsequent Court appearance until the case is concluded.
+Failure to appear after signing a recognizance bond is punishable by a $1,000 fine and/or 6 months in jail, regardless of the outcome of the original charge.

 - Surety Bond